Kaszanas/SC2Tools/article/paper.md

     name: Józef Piłsudski University of Physical Education in Warsaw, Poland
   - index: 4
     name: NeverBlink, Poland

+date: 09 May 2025
+bibliography: paper.bib
 ---

 # Introduction and Background

 Computer games as fully controlled simulated environments were used in major scientific works that showcased the application of Reinforcement Learning (RL).
-As such, computer games can be viewed as one of the many components of major breakthroughs and advancements in RL applications [@Szita2012RLGames,@Samsuden2019RLGames,@LanctotEtAl2019OpenSpiel,@Shao2019RLSurvey,@Jayaramireddy2023RLSurvey,@Vinyals2019,@Wurman2022].
+As such, computer games can be viewed as one of the many components of major breakthroughs and advancements in RL applications [@Szita2012RLGames;@Samsuden2019RLGames;@LanctotEtAl2019OpenSpiel;@Shao2019RLSurvey;@Jayaramireddy2023RLSurvey;@Vinyals2019;@Wurman2022].

 Despite heightened interest in research on gaming and esports, there are limited high-level libraries and tools made for rapid experimentation in some game titles.
-Researchers from various research disciplines have shown their interest in exploring gaming and esports, including: (1) psychology [@Campbell2018], (2) computer science [@Rashid2020,@Yuan2021ActorCritic], (3) education [@Jensen2024,@Jenny2021], (4) medical sciences [@Krarup2020109344], and others [@Holden2017Law,Nagorsky2020].
+Researchers from various research disciplines have shown their interest in exploring gaming and esports, including: (1) psychology [@Campbell2018], (2) computer science [@Rashid2020;@Yuan2021ActorCritic], (3) education [@Jensen2024;@Jenny2021], (4) medical sciences [@Krarup2020109344], and others [@Holden2017Law;Nagorsky2020].
 The ability to tie these topics with the in-game data cannot be overstated.

 When such software is available, it is often hard to use for less technically proficient researchers.
-Data parsing libraries are prevalent in computer games, such as Counter-Strike [@AWPYXeno2020,ClarityGitHub], Rocket&nbsp;League [@URLBoxcars2016], Dota&nbsp;2 [@OpenDotaGitHub,@ClarityGitHub], and finally in StarCraft&nbsp;2 [@URLBlizzardS2ClientProto,@URLS2Prot2016,@GitHubSC2Reader].
+Data parsing libraries are prevalent in computer games, such as Counter-Strike [@AWPYXeno2020;ClarityGitHub], Rocket&nbsp;League [@URLBoxcars2016], Dota&nbsp;2 [@OpenDotaGitHub;@ClarityGitHub], and finally in StarCraft&nbsp;2 [@URLBlizzardS2ClientProto;@URLS2Prot2016;@GitHubSC2Reader].

 Esports can be treated as a subset of gaming with additional requirements for players, such as tournament presence, organized play, training, and professionalization [@Formosa2022].
-The study of esports is multidisciplinary in nature [@Brock2023Interdisciplinary,@Pizzo2022Interdisciplinary].
-Due to the growing academic interest in the area of gaming and esports [@Yamanaka2021Review,@Reitman2020Review,@Tang2023Review,@Bialecki2024Review], it is key to provide tools for researchers capable of simplifying the process of acquiring large datasets efficiently, not only for authors interested in the area of computer science [@Ferenczi2024sc2_serizlizer,@SmerdovLoLDataset2021].
+The study of esports is multidisciplinary in nature [@Brock2023Interdisciplinary;@Pizzo2022Interdisciplinary].
+Due to the growing academic interest in the area of gaming and esports [@Yamanaka2021Review;@Reitman2020Review;@Tang2023Review;@Bialecki2024Review], it is key to provide tools for researchers capable of simplifying the process of acquiring large datasets efficiently, not only for authors interested in the area of computer science [@Ferenczi2024sc2_serizlizer;@SmerdovLoLDataset2021].

 In case of our implementation, we focus on solving problems within the StarCraft&nbsp;2 (SC2) infrastructure ecosystem.
 StarCraft&nbsp;2 is a real-time strategy game developed by Blizzard Entertainment.
-The game is known as one of the most prominent real-time strategy (RTS) esports titles [@Tyreal2020,Dal2020].
+The game is known as one of the most prominent real-time strategy (RTS) esports titles [@Tyreal2020;Dal2020].
 It is also characterized by its fast-paced gameplay and a high skill ceiling [@Migliore2021].
-These attributes make for a great environment for testing various AI agents [@Ma2024LLMStarCraft2,@Vinyals2019,@Samvelyan2019SMAC,@Pearce2022CSGO].
-Moreover, research in StarCraft&nbsp;2 is not limited to AI agents -- there are efforts to analyze the game from various perspectives and provide insights that can assist players in their gameplay [@URLSC2AICoach2022LLM,@URLSc2replaystats].
+These attributes make for a great environment for testing various AI agents [@Ma2024LLMStarCraft2,@Vinyals2019;@Samvelyan2019SMAC;@Pearce2022CSGO].
+Moreover, research in StarCraft&nbsp;2 is not limited to AI agents -- there are efforts to analyze the game from various perspectives and provide insights that can assist players in their gameplay [@URLSC2AICoach2022LLM;@URLSc2replaystats].

 Our software collection is an open-source implementation of data extraction, and data interfacing tools for StarCraft&nbsp;2.
 We solve the problem of ease of access to the data encoded in files with ".SC2Replay" extension by using an open-source file extractor for proprietary MoPAQ (MPQ) file format.
 From this point on, we will refer to the MPQ files with the ".SC2Replay" extension as SC2Replay files.

 So far, our software was leveraged in preparation of major datasets: "SC2ReSet" [@Bialecki2022ReSetZenodo] and "SC2EGSet" [@Bialecki2023EGSetZenodo] with an accompanying peer-reviewed and published Data Descriptor article [@Bialecki2023SC2EGSet].
 The output of our software was used in varying contexts indirectly. authors cited our work, some of them following the general flow of our exploration [@Kim2024].
 Others put emphasis on statistical calculation within esports landscape [@Dupuy2024].
 Finally authors describe our work in surveys of related work when working in another games [@Johar2024].

 Our solution uses the official StarCraft 2 replay file format specification provided via Blizzard Entertainment GitHub repository [@URLBlizzards2protocol2013].
-Specifically, in "SC2InfoExtractorGo", we extend the community-built Golang implementation of the parser [@URLS2Prot2016,@URLMPQ2017].
+Specifically, in "SC2InfoExtractorGo", we extend the community-built Golang implementation of the parser [@URLS2Prot2016;@URLMPQ2017].
 The output of our software pipeline is a fully prepared dataset, ready for use with our extension of PyTorch [@PyTorch2019] and PyTorch Lightning interfaces [@PyTorch_Lightning_2019].
 Our goal was to lower the technical knowledge required to obtain data from in-game replays.

 # Software Description